 Easy, cheap, and most important chemical-free cleaning products

 If you are sick of the usual and toxic cleaning products, then you are more than welcome to try these cheap and simple DIY products.
-Using on-hand ingredients can be far less expensive than buying commercial cleaners, won't generate discarded product packaging, and the household avoids exposure to harsh chemicals or toxic ingredients.
+On-hand ingredients will likely be less expensive than buying commercial cleaners, and they will not leave you with product packaging to discard.
+It is important that your household avoids exposure to harsh chemicals or toxic ingredients.

 - Rubbing alcohol: you can use it on windows, mirrors, chrome fixtures and for a shiny finish on hard-surface ceramic tiles;

-- Ammonia: clear ammonia creates stronger window and all-purpose cleaning recipes.
+- Ammonia: clear ammonia creates stronger window cleaner, as well as better all-purpose cleaning recipes.
 Try to find a non-sudsing type because suds may look as if they're working, but they are tough to rinse and remove;

 - Baking soda: has natural deodorizing properties and it's also a powerful replacement for harsh commercial scouring powders.